William Anderson Coffin: Artistic career

 While in Paris Coffin would exhibit his work at the Paris Salon in 1879, 1880 and 1882.
-Upon moving to New York, he would exhibit at the National Academy of Design and write as an art critic for Harper's Weekly, Scribner's Magazine, New York Post, and served as art editor for the New York Sun.
+Upon moving to New York, he would exhibit at the National Academy of Design and write as an art critic for Harper's Weekly, Scribner's Magazine, New York Post, and served as art editor for The Sun.
 In Buffalo, New York, he directed the Fine Arts Division for the Pan-American Exposition.
 Coffin served as a member of the New York Advisory Board for the Panama–Pacific International Exposition in 1915.
 He served as president of the American Artists' Committee of One Hundred, which established a relief fund for families of French artists that served in World War I. In 1917 he was awarded the French Legion of Honor for his charitable work.
 He was also a member of the Architectural League of New York, the Lotos Club and the National Academy of Design.